Painful Equipment

 Tongue ties

-A tongue tie is a strap that is first tied around a horse’s tongue and then around their lower jaw to immobilise their tongue during racing54.
-Tongue ties are fashioned using leather, nylon stockings and elastic bands55.
-The rules of racing permit the use of tongue ties and they are widely used throughout thoroughbred and standardbred racing56.
+A tongue-tie is a strap that is first tied around a horse's tongue and then around their lower jaw to immobilise their tongue during racing.
+Tongue-ties are fashioned using leather and rubber or lycra and neoprene.
+The rules of racing permit the use of tongue ties and they are widely used throughout thoroughbred and standardbred racing.

 The aim of tongue ties is to improve the racing performance of horses by: